 Juvenile Court Services

-Out of concern for the health of our youth, families, staff, and the community due to COVID-19, Juvenile Court has cancelled the following in-programs until further notice:
+Out of concern for the health of our youth, families, staff, and the community due to COVID-19, Juvenile Court has cancelled or modified the following programs:

-• In-Person Detention Visitation (parents and outside agencies).
+• Detention Visitation for parents/guardians and outside agencies- No in-person visits

 • Coordination of Services Classes-Occurring Virtually